open-telemetry/community/COMMUNICATION.md

-OpenTelemetry has a [Code of Conduct](https://github.com/open-telemetry/community/blob/master/code-of-conduct.md) where maintainers and community members pledge to foster welcoming and open community.
-Code of conduct gives examples of unacceptable behavior by participants like harassment, trolling or personal attacks which result in remove, edit, or reject any contributions to the project as well as declining participation in the project to individuals.
+OpenTelemetry has a [Code of Conduct](https://github.com/open-telemetry/community/blob/master/code-of-conduct.md) where maintainers and community members pledge to foster a welcoming and open community.
+The code of conduct cites examples of unacceptable behavior by participants – like harassment, trolling or personal attacks – that would lead to removal, revision, or rejection of contributions to the project.

 And while we all deserve to collaborate without fear of overt harassment and personal attacks, that is a very low bar!
 This document is aspirational, it